flower-org/FlowerNet/Nuances of installation - name resolution - local infra.md

 In this way we can always control an intermediate step of IP address validation.
 We allow connections via both IP and name, and this approach allows us to filter both types of requests by the final IP.

-Thus, if we know the IP ranges on which our local services reside, we can blacklist those ranges to prevent local service interactions.
+Thus, if we know the IP ranges on which our local services reside, we can deny those ranges to prevent local service interactions.
 The standard ranges are:
  - 10.0.0.0/8